Waco Criminal Defense Attorney

 We provide legal representation in all areas including, but not limited to:

 Should I Talk to Police After an Arrest?

 You should never talk to the police without your attorney present.
 Once you are arrested, you will have to give them basic identification otherwise, you can respectfully decline to answer further questions.
-Don’t try to assert your innocence without talking to a lawyer.
+Don’t try to assert your innocence without talking to an experienced Waco criminal defense lawyer.
 Your words may be twisted and used against you.
 An attorney can act as the middleman between you and the investigators and make sure that your rights are protected throughout the case process.